Cameroon–Spain relations

 Cameroon–Spain relations are the bilateral and diplomatic relations between these two countries.
 Cameroon has an embassy in Madrid.
 Spain has an embassy in Yaoundé.

 Diplomatic relations

-More than 50 years have elapsed since the opening of the Embassy in Yaoundé, and since then their relations have been deepening in different fields.
-Political relations between the two countries were concretized in the Memorandum of Understanding regarding political consultations, of April 2009, signed by both Ministers during this MINREX's visit to Madrid.
+The Spanish embassy in Yaoundé was opened more than 50 years ago, and since then their relations have been deepening in different fields.
+Political relations between the two countries were concretized in a Memorandum of Understanding Regarding Political Consultations (Memorando de Entendimiento en materia de consultas políticas) in April 2009 which was signed by both foreign ministers during a Cameroonian Ministry of Affairs' visit to Madrid.

 Subsequently, two bilateral agreements have been signed: